davidmerrick/partymode/README.md

 # partymode 🎉

-Service that auto-buzzes people into my building when enabled, otherwise forwards to my phone.
-Uses [Twilio](https://www.twilio.com/).
-Written in Kotlin as an AWS Lambda function.
+Buzzing people into your apartment building when you're having a party?
+Ain't nobody got time for that!
+That's why I built partymode.
+It's a service that auto-buzzes people into my building when enabled, otherwise forwards calls to my phone.
+It uses [Twilio](https://www.twilio.com/), and is written in Kotlin for use as two AWS Lambda functions.

 # Installation